 Some utilities offer special rates for running energy intensive appliances (like kilns) during off-peak hours.
 Check with local utility.
 This would require a special time-of-use electrical meter.

 WHERE TO GET MORE INFORMATION

-See hotkilns.com/volts for a complete description of electrical theory, fusing, hook-up wire sizes, etc. as they apply to kilns or, for a more basic description, at hotkilns.com/basic-electric-kilns.
+See hotkilns.com/kiln-electricity for a complete description of electrical theory, fusing, hook-up wire sizes, etc. as they apply to kilns.